 Henry House by Wala

-The bones of the old building were in excellent condition so efforts were focused on the new ground floor extension to bring this home into the new century.
+The bones of the old building were in excellent condition, so efforts were focused on the new ground floor extension to bring this home into the new century.
 A key ambition was to create a fluid passage of travel through the main spine of the building, in contrast to a typical hallway of this type of period building.
 This was achieved by adopting an open plan arrangement in the extension and framing the end of this visual axis with a large window and daybed that extend the line of sight into the raised garden.
-The consolidated living configuration made the most of its fortuitous north facing aspect, drawing as much northerly light close to the belly of the building.
+The consolidated living configuration made the most of its fortuitous north-facing aspect, drawing as much northerly light close to the belly of the building.

-The new living space follows closely the original footprint of the rear room, however despite its modest size, it is able to enjoy borrowed amenity from the garden through the large pivot doors and windows to make the space feel larger than it is.
+The new living space closely follows the original footprint of the rear room.
+However, despite its modest size, it is able to enjoy borrowed amenity from the garden through the large pivot doors and windows to make the space feel larger than it is.
 The sense of space is further accentuated by the large skylight carved across the kitchen, and the notable absence of structural columns anywhere in this open room.

 This modern-day extension writes yet another chapter in the book of this house, adding to and enhancing the features and qualities of the heritage building.